ilbum/edx_6001x_guide/README.md

 # Learning Teams MITx: 6.00.1x Guide

-The Learning Teams MITx: 6.00.1x Guide is an accessible guide for students taking the MITx: 6.00.1x course on the edX platform.\
+The Learning Teams MITx: 6.00.1x Guide is supplementary material for students taking the MITx: 6.00.1x course on the edX platform and anyone interested in computer science and programming.\
 The site is available at: http://ilbum.com/learningteams/edx_6001x_guide

 ## Getting Started